 When a student enrolls at Glen Oaks Community College, he/she agrees to abide by all College regulations.
 Therefore, violations of any rule of the following code of conduct will result in appropriate disciplinary action.
 Infractions of the code include, but are not limited to, the following:

+Visitors are subject to criminal charges or civil liability for improper conduct on College property.
 Readers of this policy are also referred to a related Policy, 3.51, Student Policies General.

 Glen Oaks Community College exists so that the people it serves have learning and enrichment opportunities to improve their quality of life and their standard of living.
 GOCC supports a positive educational environment that will benefit student success.
 In order to ensure this vision, the College has established guidelines for the redress of grievances by individuals accused in such proceedings.
 In addition, the College has established a Student Code of Conduct and Student General Rules and Guidelines to ensure the protection of student rights and the health and safety of the College community, as well as to support the efficient operation of College programs.

 In cases of noncompliance with the Student Code of Conduct Student and the General Rules and Guidelines, the College will impose sanctions that are consistent with the impact of the offense on the College community (See Article IV (C) below).
 The college reserves the right to pursue criminal and/or civil action where warranted.
 The Student General Rules and Guidelines and Student Code of Conduct shall apply from the time of admission to the college and continue as long as the student remains enrolled at the college.
 They shall also be applicable to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.